If you want to learn how to make a DIY driftwood mirror in a starburst shape, you will love this simple and practically free tutorial!

-I prepared the driftwood but selecting dry pieces in a variety of colors and thicknesses and breaking them by hand into 3-4 inch sections.
+First I prepared the driftwood but selecting dry pieces in a variety of colors and thicknesses.
+I broke them by hand into 3-4 inch sections.
 I wanted the rough broken look and not a saw slice.

 This was a fairly quick (under an hour) and very inexpensive project.
 I think it looks great in our entryway!
 Check back on Thursday for more progress in this room!

 - Hot glue gun